XHITZ-FM: XHIS-FM

+FCC investigation

 By 1973, however, the tides had turned for Time Sales.
-San Diego broadcasters complained of disloyal competition across the border that didn't have to play by the Federal Communications Commission's rules for radio stations and decried the promotion of XHIS and XHERS as "San Diego stations" not using the X in their call signs.
+San Diego broadcasters complained of disloyal competition across the border that didn't have to play by the Federal Communications Commission's rules for U.S. radio stations.
+No news or public affairs were required for these Mexican stations.
+Owners of U.S.-based stations decried the promotion of XHIS and XHERS as "San Diego stations" not using the X in their call signs.
 The FCC opened an investigation into Time Sales, Schafer and Shushan, resulting in mounting legal fees.
 Ultimately, Time Sales folded, and Díaz began operating the station under the brand "Estéreo 90, La Buena Onda".
 By 1975, XHIS was broadcasting soul music and R&B. Ironically, it was more popular with teens and women than with men.

 A 1981 row between Califórmula and politically motivated broadcast workers temporarily forced Díaz out of the broadcasting business.
 In April, a report had aired on one of the Califórmula stations criticizing Baja California Governor Roberto de la Madrid.
 Just two weeks after returning to an R&B format, in September, workers affiliated to the Union of Radio and Television Industry Workers (STIRT) went on strike, and the only way to resolve the strike was to sell XHIS and XHERS to Francisco Aguirre, founder of Mexico City broadcaster Grupo Radio Centro.
 The Tijuana acquisition marked GRC's first ever expansion outside the capital city.